 Tree Characters

-Plant growth is evaluated through factors such as tree height, base girth and tree volume, all of which showed significant differences across the germplasm.
-Plant height is an important vegetative characteristic in citrus trees, as taller plants tend to have more branches and leaves.
+Plant growth was evaluated through parameters such as tree height, base girth and tree volume, all of which showed significant differences across the germplasm.
+Tree height is an important vegetative trait in citrus, as taller plants tend to have more branches and leaves.
 These leaves are essential, acting as the primary sites for food production within the plant.
 There were no statistically significant differences in overall growth characteristics among the germplasm across the three fruiting seasons (Table 1).
 CS Jai-003 consistently exhibited the greatest tree height, reaching 2.13 m, 2.67 m, and 2.83 m in the 2021–22, 2022–23, and 2023–24 seasons, respectively.
 In contrast, the shortest plant stature was recorded in CS Jai-051 (1.63 m in 2021–22) and in CS Jai-012 (2.14 m and 2.37 m in 2022–23 and 2023–24, respectively).
 Likewise, no significant variation was noted in base girth and tree volume across the three seasons.
 Among the entries, CS Jai-012 demonstrated the largest tree volume, measuring 6.25 m³, 7.81 m³, and 10.20 m³ across the respective years, while CS Jai-051 recorded the smallest volume at 2.07 m³, 3.75 m³, and 5.77 m³.
 The superior performance of BARI Malta-1 with four exotic germplasm may be attributed to their better adaptation to soil and environmental conditions, as well as their enhanced ability to absorb essential nutrients.
 The optimal nutrient concentration in the plant body is vital for proper growth and development (Malik, 1994).
 Nutrients influence photosynthesis, carbohydrate and protein production, which in turn regulate plant growth and development (Taiz & Zeiger, 2002).

 Table 1.
 Tree characteristics of exotic sweet orange germplasms